rmohitzz21/Streamify/notes.md

 Axios is a promise-based HTTP client for the browser and Node.js, used to send HTTP requests (like GET, POST, PUT, DELETE) to APIs.

 It's an alternative to the built-in fetch() method in JavaScript — but with more features and a simpler syntax.

+For Chat Page
+ We Use Get Stream Io Package : npm i  stream-chat stream-chat-react

+ -------Chat-------
+ const chanelId = [authUser._id, targetUserId].sort().join("-");

+🔍 The Problem
+If you don’t sort:

+If you start the chat, ID becomes: channelId = "A-B"

+If your friend starts the chat, ID becomes: channelId = "B-A"

+➡️ Now you have two different channel IDs for the same two users — ❌ bad.

+✅ The Solution
+By using .sort():
+[A, B].sort() → [A, B]
+[B, A].sort() → [A, B]